SimonDMurray/contribution-guide/README.md

 cellgeni/cellbender (created repo and wrote scripts except qc script)

 cellgeni/souporcell (created repo and have contributed to scripts whilst they were stored internally, wrote some scripts)

+cellgeni/getting_fastqs (created repo and wrote some scripts, repo is designed to get public raw data for reprocessing)